 While films with very little animated content will probably not be accepted, the presence of live action certainly does not disqualify your film.
 Your submission should use enough animation to clearly define your work; however, with no entry fee, there is no harm in trying.

-As outlined in the Rules and Regulations, films submitted must be produced AFTER May 25, 2018.
+As outlined in the Rules and Regulations, films submitted for OIAF 2020 must be produced AFTER May 31, 2019.
 Films submitted to previous editions of the OIAF would not fulfill this requirement, and so would be ineligible.

 Absolutely!
-We accept and encourage films from all over the world.
+We accept and encourage films from all over the world at our festival.
 Keep in mind that the Festival cannot cover customs fees for screening copies.
 Filmmakers whose works are selected and plan on attending the OIAF will receive an invitation letter to aid in organizing the appropriate travel documents.

 While we won’t automatically reject incomplete works, films will be judged “as is”, alongside hundreds of other works that have been finished.
 As well, we do not accept any entries arriving after the deadline.
 It is strongly recommended that you don’t rush your art; wait until your film is complete and submit it next year.
 (Films are eligible for the 2021 Festival if they are produced after May 29, 2020.)

 Absolutely.
 You will only need to supply an HD file if your film is selected.
 If you are notified that you have been selected, arrangements for sending us an HD Quicktime file can be made at that time.
 The festival will not be accepting 35mm, Betacam SP or other tape formats as screening copies.
 If your film is selected and you do not have a high-quality video file, please inform us immediately so that we have time to arrange a digital copy of your screening format.

-We have on online entry process where entrants log into our website to submit their film(s).
-This process helps to simplify the entry process, and lets entrants update their entry information as they please.
+We have an online entry process where entrants log into their account on our website to submit their film(s).
+This helps to simplify the submissions process, and lets entrants update their entry information as they please.
 For those who do not have easy access to the internet, please

 or phone (613-232-8769) for assistance.